Daniele Polencic

 The following diagram summarises how to connect the ports:

-• You already know that the Service expose a port.
+• You already know that the Service exposes a port.

 1/4

-You already know that the Service expose a port.
+You already know that the Service exposes a port.

 • The Ingress has a field called servicePort.